christoforos-nikolaou/BC205/Exercise_FASTA.md

    b. k=5 as the length of the matched word

-   c. m=20 as the size of matched diagonals (_S[i]_) that you will keep in each search
+   c. m=20 as the minimum size of matched diagonals (_S[i]_) that you will keep in each search

    d. g=3 as the maximum gap size before joining regions

-   e. a total score of 50% of the length of the query sequence
+   e. a total score of 50% of the length of the query sequence to be used as prerequisite

    e.
 Final outputs will consist of a list of matched sequences that fulfill the above criteria alongside with their Total Scores.